jdsteinbach/wp-grunt/README.md

 ### `grunt init`

-The `init` task runs find & replace on the theme's `style.css` file.
+The `init` task runs find & replace on the theme's `style.scss` file.
 It replaces `Theme URI: http://underscores.me/` with whatever URL you save in the `betterUrl` constant. *If you're not using _s, nothing happens.*

 This command also inserts the `@import` directives for the Susy & Breakpoint Sass libraries.
 This is _s-dependent.
 If you use another theme, edit this section (lines 18-27) to find a string in your theme's primary `.scss` file and insert the imports there.